AriFordsham/GHCWiki/building/getting-the-sources.md

 The first thing to do is install [ darcs](http://darcs.net/).

 A source tree consists of the GHC repository, with a set of packages in the libraries directory.
-We supply a script to automate the checking out of packages, `darcs-all`.
-Checking out a tree goes like this:
+If you only want to download the latest sources and aren't interested in working on GHC, then you can get *partial* repositories:

 ```wiki
   $ darcs get --partial http://darcs.haskell.org/ghc